hydeiablakey/Flashcard-App/README.md

 # About the Project

-- This project was a **in-class assignment** where we were tasked with creating a Javascript flash card application with OOP principles but without the usage of Jquery.
+- This project was a **class assignment** where we were tasked with creating a Javascript flash card application with OOP principles but without the usage of Jquery.

 # Getting Started